romkatv/zsh4humans/fn/notes.md

 ---

-Delete (uninstall) stuff that was installed with `z4h install` and no longer has the correspondive directive.
+Delete (uninstall) stuff that was installed with `z4h install` and no longer has the corresponding directive.

 ---